nuwarvsd/miit_fdp/README.md

 ## Day 7
 ### SKY130_D1_SK1 - How to talk to computers

+The computers can perform the intruction, which are given externaly and some hardware is there which convert the external instruction into understandable language of computers.
+For example FPGA board, Arduino board etc. are provides the medium for external inputs and outputs.
 FPGA Board in Embedded System, etc.
 Example Board is

 ![image](https://user-images.githubusercontent.com/123365818/215948656-82e2d02f-4aba-406b-a0eb-ddb0d8809bc6.png)

+Arduino consists of both a physical programmable circuit board (often referred to as a microcontroller) and a piece of software, or IDE (Integrated Development Environment) that runs on the computer, used to write and upload computer code to the physical board.
+Basically microcontroller is made from package, inside the package chip is there.Chip is made by pads, core, die and foundary IP's.

 	VCC, GND , SDRAM . etc. are inside the chip on the board

 ![image](https://user-images.githubusercontent.com/123365818/216331554-9bd595aa-d794-4691-b242-72beca0c87d6.png)